lord-vesel/dcs-doc/en/dev-docs/ah64d/mpd.md

         -   Low-priority FCR target symbols can be seen, if enabled.

-        -   Shot-At symbols can be seen.
+        -   SHOT symbols can be seen.

 1. **TADS Footprint**.
 Displays a top-down representation of the TADS line-of- sight and range when the CPG’s selected sight is set to TADS.
 The distance